zack-bitcoin/amoveo/docs/why_I_left.md

-If Aeternity is going to use the technology invented, and they wont pay me to make their software secure, then my only way to get paid is by selling zero-day exploits for Aeternity.
+If Aeternity is going to use the technology invented, and they wont pay me to make their software secure, then my only way to get paid is by selling zero-day exploits for people who want to attack Aeternity.

 As far as I know, Marion also has not been paid.
 Aeternity might steal from her too, which could be a disaster.